What Is MACRA?

 What Does MACRA Mean for Physicians?

 MACRA rewards physicians for shifting to value over volume through the MIPS track of the QPP and can greatly enhance a clinician’s profit margin through better Medicare reimbursement.

 But a clinician’s MIPS score has broader implications that translate into more far-reaching and long-term rewards.
-It’s vitally important, therefore, for the MIPS clinician and staff—from medical coders and billers to clinical documentation specialists, auditors, and practice managers—to educate themselves every year on updates to the MACRA Final Rule.
+It’s vitally important, therefore, for the MIPS clinician and staff — from medical coders and billers to clinical documentation specialists, auditors, and practice managers — to educate themselves every year on updates to the Quality Payment Program final rule.

 Understandably, MIPS performance depends on knowledge of ever-evolving MIPS reporting requirements.
 Without current and reliable MACRA proficiency, a physician’s far-reaching and long-term rewards can fast become far-reaching and long-term penalties.
 Here’s why.

 MIPS Is Competition